publiccodenet/about/roles/quality.md

 * be diplomatic, strategically aware and able to be a strong advocate for the organization
 * be able to deliver constructive and actionable feedback
 * be an active participant in the community you support

-## What the codebase steward for quality does

-As a codebase steward for quality you work together with the community to make the codebases trusted, reliable and reusable.
-This means you will be:

-* reviewing contributions to codebases for compliance with the Standard, and giving constructive and actionable feedback
-* continually developing the Standard for Public Code

-So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.

 ## More information about this position